Christopher David Appleton

 Most of my work falls into the previous three categories, but this section focuses on some of the more abstract and each project in detail.

-I was fortunate to have the opportunity to design a well-being garden for Rolls Royce Plc on behalf of their Materials Engineering Livewell Team, re-purposing their surplus turbine crates into fitting planters.
-Also, during August 2020, I embarked on a solo project for Kent Union designing a "Virtual Campus" map that I've packaged as a small product I hope to use elsewhere.
+For example, I was given the opportunity to design a well-being garden for Rolls Royce Plc on behalf of their Materials Engineering Livewell Team, re-purposing their surplus turbine crates into fitting planters.